BurnOutTrader/fund-forge/DEV_TODO_ISSUES.md

 ## Positions and Statistics
-Currently fund forge only implements 1 of the 3 intended position types that I intend to implement.
+Currently, fund forge only implements 1 of the 3 intended position types that I intend to implement.
 1. Cumulative, when a position is opened, it any additional entries in the same direction will be counted as part of the same position.
 (Implemented)
 2. First in First Out: When a position is opened any order in the opposite direction will create a trade object based on the entry price and exit price (Not yet implemented)
 3. First in Last Out: Recent entries are prioritized for closing, leaving the older entries as the last to be closed.